 25. Let Your Child Create Their Own Memories With A Digital Camera

-You can pick up a child friendly digital camera for a fairly low amount and giving your child free reign to take some pictures may yield some interesting results.
+You can pick up a child friendly digital camera for a fairly low amount and giving your child free rein to take some pictures may yield some interesting results.
 It is also another tool for keeping your child entertained when out and about.
-Perhaps you could set your child a challenge, for example, to take a picture of five different buildings, etc. There are several cameras aimed at young children, such as this one available online at Boots, which is very simple to use.
+Perhaps you could set your child a challenge, for example, to take a picture of five different buildings, etc.